thomaslegge/SimpleWeatherTest/README.md

 # SimpleWeatherTest
 A Simple multiplatform weather app with city search.
 Designed to show a range of basic skills in iOS development without honing in on design.

-UIKit, CoreLocation, Foundation, Codable.
+UIKit, CoreLocation, Foundation, Codable, URLSession.
-Built with

 - Weather predictions in three hour intervals
 - Web request, API call to openweathermap.org, error handeling